tranev95/Project1/README.md

 2. npm install
 3. While in the root folder: npx cypress open
 4. To run a specific spec: npx cypress run loginPage.ts

+Optional:
+Before pushing your code, you can run "npx prettier . --write".
+The project has it's own prettier configuration.

+Next Step:
+Figure out a way to merge the .html reports